Video blogs are a quick, very effective way to get attention online. That’s why we shot this video blog as an example. Video blogs are short,...

-1. What are you trying to say?
+1. What are you trying to say in the video?

 2. Who is your audience?

-3. So What or What Happens Next?
+3. So Now What?
+What Happens Next?

 It's important to know what the call to action will be from your video.
 Do you want people to explore your site more, to reach out and contact you, or to donate money?
 Each one of these desired outcomes requires a different type of video to be successful.
-Be sure to consider your "so what" before you start your video project.
+Be sure to consider your "so now what" before you start your video project.

-4. Where will it be seen?
+4. Where will it be viewed?

 5. How will this video help you generate revenue?

-Me: "Why do you want this video?"
+Producer: "Why do you want this video?"

 Client: "We want people to watch it and better understand who we are."

-Me: "Why is that important?"
+Producer: "Why is that important?"

 Client: "We think if people know us better, they'll be more likely to buy our products."

-Me: "How will you know?"
+Producer: "How will you know?"

+As producers, we become indispensable to our clients when we can help them connect the dots and lead them to outcomes that impact the bottom line.
 Understand that video is a valuable sales tool, but it's valuable only when it's produced and positioned in a way that will drive actual and measurable results.

-Editors note: This blog was originally published on October 4, 2016 but was updated on December 8, 2017.
+Editors note: This blog was originally published on October 4, 2016, but was updated in April 2022 and July 2023.